 SAP S/4HANA improves hard financial close with a number of new tools which increase efficiency, governance, and insight.

-This blog will focus on two key tools, beginning with the SAP Financial Closing cockpit.
+This blog post will focus on two key tools, beginning with the SAP Financial Closing cockpit.

 SAP Financial Closing Cockpit for SAP S/4HANA